pgpavlides/php_garden/README.md

+#### 👉 Scalar variables:

-- **Scalar variables**: These are variables that can hold a single value, such as an integer, float, string, or boolean.
+These are variables that can hold a single value, such as an integer, float, string, or boolean.

 ```php
 $integer = 42;